 Biography of BARCC Executive Director Gina Scaramella

-Gina Scaramella is a national expert in solutions to ending sexual violence.
+Gina Scaramella is a national expert in solutions for ending sexual violence.
 She has provided guidance to the U.S. Centers for Disease Control in methods of primary prevention of sexual violence and is on the leadership team of the National Vicarious Trauma Toolkit project of the Institute of Urban Health Research and Practice at Northeastern University.
 She collaborates regularly with rape crisis centers across the country in developing and sharing best practices, and has served on the boards of many intimate partner violence and sexual assault prevention programs.

 At BARCC, Gina has overseen development of the organization’s tools for prevention of sexual abuse in early childhood programs and its Access to Forensic Information Project.
 She has also forged partnerships with multiple organizations across Massachusetts, including the MBTA, which has resulted in a first-in-the country campaign to address sexual harassment on public transportation.